-Mykonos is world-renowned as a glamorous party island that not only features chic bars and boutiques but also for a landscape that epitomises the Greek Isles.
-With white-washed buildings, blue-domed churches, cobblestone streets and pristine beaches, Mykonos is a travel-lovers dream.
+Mykonos is world-renowned as a glamorous party island that features not only chic bars and boutiques but also a landscape that epitomises the Greek Isles.
+Along with pristine beaches, the beach clubs on Mykonos are some of the best in the Greek islands.
+Throw in typical white-washed buildings, blue-domed churches, cobblestone streets and quaint greek tavernas, Mykonos is a travel-lovers dream.

 Yet, not many people come to Mykonos as a single-destination vacation.
 Rather, it is a popular destination with day-trippers from Athens and nearby islands.